-FIG. 29 (a) Conceptual diagram of an MDM link using multiplexed Bessel-Gaussian (BG) beams.
+FIG. 29. (a) Conceptual diagram of an MDM link using multiplexed Bessel-Gaussian (BG) beams.
 The "Bessel-region" is the distance over which BG beams are propagation invariant and retain their profile.
-The insets depict the transverse intensity profiles of a BG beam before and after being obstructed by an opaque disk and in the receiver plane. (b) Measured transverse intensity profiles of the obstructed and unobstructed BG beam l = +3 after an obstruction of radius 1.5 mm at different locations along the propagation direction. (c) Measured BER for the multiplexed BG beams obstructed by obstructions of radii $r{obs} = 1$ mm. (© 2016 Nature Research)
+The insets depict the transverse intensity profiles of a BG beam before and after being obstructed by an opaque disk and in the receiver plane. (b) Measured transverse intensity profiles of the obstructed and unobstructed BG beam I = +3 after an obstruction of radius 1.5 mm at different locations along the propagation direction. (c) Measured BER for the multiplexed BG beams obstructed by obstructions of radii $r{obs} = 1$ mm.
+Reproduced with permission from Ren et al., Sci.
+Rep. 6, 33306 (2016).
+Copyright 2016 Nature Research.